 Christopher is co-founder and editor of VINES, a Canadian wine lifestyle magazine, and the national wine writer for Sun Media.
 His weekly column, Waters & Wine, appears in newspapers across the country.
 His work in VINES merited an Ontario Tourism Wine Journalism Award.
 An international wine judge and educator, Waters is also Wine Appreciation Coordinator at Brock University’s Cool Climate Oenology and Viticulture Institute.

-Marlize is a South African winegrower and graduate of the Stellenbosch University Viticulture and Oenology program who moved to Niagara in 2005.
-She is the winemaker at Hidden Bench Vineyards and Winery where she's pursued her passion since 2010, working with her favourite varieties Chardonnay, Pinot Noir and Riesling.
-Previously the winemaker at Flat Rock Cellars and 2013 recipient of the Ontario Winemaker of the Year Award, she continues her commitment to producing ultra premium wines on the Beamsville Bench.
+Marlize is a graduate of the Stellenbosch University Viticulture and Oenology program and have been a winegrower in Niagara for the past 11 years.
+She is the winemaker at Hidden Bench Vineyards and Winery where she pursues her passion since 2010, working with her favourite varieties Pinot Noir, Chardonnay and Riesling.
+Previously winemaker at Flat Rock Cellars and 2013 recipient of the Ontario Winemaker of the Year Award, she continues her commitment to producing ultra premium wines on the Beamsville Bench.

 Jay has dedicated himself to winemaking and viticulture in Ontario, specializing in small-lot, ultra premium wines from the Beamsville Bench.
 His passion for Pinot Noir, Chardonnay, Riesling and Bordeaux varietals has given him an opportunity to work with some of the best producers in the region, including Hidden Bench Vineyards, Thirty Bench Winery, Le Clos Jordanne, Stratus Vineyards and Cave Spring Cellars, prior to taking on his new role as Winemaker at Flatrock Cellars.